-- 4.2.55 The Council will expect to see important trees and hedges retained through incorporating these features into the design and layout of developments.
-An arboriculture report can help identify the health and amenity value of trees on the site and so inform this process. - 4.2.56 Landscaping should be used to improve the attractiveness of an area, support biodiversity and positively protect property.
+- 4.2.58 The Council will expect to see important trees, hedges and historic boundary features retained through incorporating these features into the design and layout of developments.
+Existing trees and hedges can provide maturity to a development and may be a fundamental contributor to the established character of the area.
+An arboriculture report can help identify the health and amenity value of trees on the site and so inform this process. - 4.2.59 Landscaping should be used to improve the attractiveness of an area, support biodiversity enhancement and positively protect property.
 Where trees and shrubs are planted, care must be taken to ensure that they do not obstruct visibility into or out of public areas.
 Where they are planted alongside footpaths or cycle ways they should not obscure views along the length of the route or provide for hiding places.
-It is essential therefore that appropriate species are selected and necessary maintenance regimes are set in place. - 4.2.57 Defensive planting such as thorny or spiny shrub species should be used to help protect vulnerable boundaries and buildings. - 4.2.58 Landscaping must be carefully sited and designed so as not to obscure existing CCTV, lighting, signage, windows and entrances. - 4.2.59 Trees should not be planted in places which will assist as climbing aids into or onto properties.
+It is essential therefore that appropriate species are selected and necessary maintenance regimes are set in place. - 4.2.60 Defensive planting such as thorny or spiny shrub species should be used to help protect vulnerable boundaries and buildings. - 4.2.61 Landscaping must be carefully sited and designed so as not to obscure existing CCTV, lighting, signage, windows and entrances. - 4.2.62 Trees should not be planted in places which will assist as climbing aids into or onto properties.